benmarwick/ctv-archaeology/Archaeology.md

 -    The `r github("davidcorton/archSeries")` package makes chronologies from information from multiple entities with varying chronological resolution and overlapping date ranges
 -    The r github("UCL/ADMUR")` package provides tools to directly model underlying population dynamics using chronological datasets (radiocarbon and other) with a variety of models, including Continuous Piecewise Linear (CPL) model framework, and model comparison framework using BIC.
 - `r pkg("SPARTAAS")` provides statistical pattern recognition and dating using archaeological artefacts assemblages.
-- `r pkg("kairos")` and `r github("ISAAKiel/aoristAAR")` provide functions for the aoristic analysis of archaeological data (takes into account the uncertainty of the exact moment that an event occurred when examining the overall incidence of events over time)
+- `r pkg("aoristic")`, `r pkg("kairos")` and `r github("ISAAKiel/aoristAAR")` provide functions for the aoristic analysis of archaeological data (takes into account the uncertainty of the exact moment that an event occurred when examining the overall incidence of events over time)
 - `r pkg("kairos")` provides functions for mean ceramic date estimation
-- `r github("joeroe/c14") provides basic classes and functions for radiocarbon data in R. It makes it easier to combine methods from several existing packages (e.g. rcarbon, Bchron, oxcAAR, c14bazAAR, ArchaeoPhases, stratigraphr) together and work with them in a tidy data workflow.
+- `r github("joeroe/c14")` provides basic classes and functions for radiocarbon data in R. It makes it easier to combine methods from several existing packages (e.g. rcarbon, Bchron, oxcAAR, c14bazAAR, ArchaeoPhases, stratigraphr) together and work with them in a tidy data workflow.

 ### Survey, excavation, and stratigraphic analysis